EPVelasco/lidar-camera-fusion/README.md

 # Lidar and camera fusion
 The code implemented in ROS projects a point cloud obtained by a Velodyne VLP16 3D-Lidar sensor on an image from an RGB camera.
 The example used the ROS package to calibrate a camera and a LiDAR from [lidar_camera_calibration](https://github.com/ankitdhall/lidar_camera_calibration).
+In order to have points in a denser cloud, we interpolate the point cloud data by converting the point cloud to a range image and a bilinear interpolation with the armadillo library.

+# Interpolated point cloud

 <p align='center'>
 <img width="80%" src="/images/point_cloud_interpoled.GIF"/>
 </p>